potatoqualitee/vscode-dbatools-search/README.md

 # search from code for vs code

-Search right from your code: dbatools, microsoft docs, google and more.
+Search right from your code: dbatools, microsoft docs, google, vs code workspace (find in files) and more.

 ## Features

-By default, this extension allows you to search dbatools.io, microsoft docs or google for the highlighted text.
+By default, this extension allows you to search dbatools.io, microsoft docs, google or your VS Code workspace (find in files) for the highlighted text.
 The results are displayed in the default browser.

 ![dbatools search](resources/search.gif)

+The gif doesn't show it, but this extension can figure out the word selection based on cursor position, so you don't have to explicitly select your text.

 ## Configuration